-To make the snow, you should follow the directions on the package of Instant Snow.
+To make the snow, you should follow the directions on the package of Insta Snow.
 There are many varieties of Instant Snow available and they all have directions on the label for the amounts of snow and water you should use.
 The only thing you will do, is add purple food coloring to the water before adding the water to the snow.
 Add the purple hot water to the snow in the bowl and watch as it starts to grow.
 Use a spoon to stir it until it becomes fluffy.

 Add the snow to the slime and knead, knead, knead.
 This is such a fun process.
 You will be amazed as the plain white slime transforms to a pretty purple shade to make cloud slime or snow slime.

 The more you knead and play with this snow slime, the less sticky it will be.